piku235/JungiThemeBundle/Resources/doc/loading-theme-mappings.md

 And that's it (:

-If you have enabled your bundle in the **AppKernel** the theme\themes from the mapping file should be now loaded.
+If your bundle is enabled in the **AppKernel** the theme\themes from the mapping file should be now loaded.
 You can check it by accessing the theme manager.